 Fishing (With Your Bare Hands)

 If the only thing you do with your hands these days is click a mouse and swipe left, it’s time to go all hunter-gatherer.
+Fishing is among the most popular hobbies for men, so why not give it a go?
 “Trout tickling” is a real thing – a technique that sends trout into a hypnotic daze when you stroke their undersides.
 If you can master that, you can call it a day on man-skills.
 You’ve already won.

 Stress, exhaustion and being overworked can all lead to “burnout” – a very 21st century health problem.
 The symptoms are closely related to depression, such as severe anxiety, insomnia, and both physical and mental fatigue.